maikenegreiros/react-typerighter/README.md

-# typist-react
+# react-typerighter

 A React Component that makes a cool typing effect

 ## Usage

-Typist react is very simple to use
+React TypeRighter is very simple to use

 ### Props